nikolaposa/notifier/README.md

 ## Theory of operation

 Notifications are informational messages that notify users about something that happened in your application.
 For example, in case of some employee scheduling application, you might need to send a "Shift has been created" notification.

 Notifications can be sent via different delivery channels, for example email, SMS, mobile push notifications, and similar.

 ### Creating notifications

 Notifications are represented by the `NotificationInterface`.
 Each notification should provide its name, list of supported channels, as well as message object for some channel when it is being sent.

-`AbstractNotification` facilitates notifications creation in terms of implementing `getSupportedChannels()` and `getMessage()` methods.
-In turn, you need to define message factory methods named in accordance with a pre-defined template, for example `createEmailMessage`, whereas `Email` is the name of a channel, which is dynamically reflected as a channel that it is supported by the particular notification.
+`AbstractNotification` facilitates notifications creation in terms of implementing `getSupportedChannels()` and `getMessages()` methods.
+In turn, you need to define message factory methods named in accordance with a pre-defined template, for example `createEmailMessage`, whereas `Email` is the name of a channel, which is normalized and dynamically reflected as a channel that it is supported by the particular notification.

 ### Channels / Messages

 Out of the box, Notify provides sending notifications in form of email, SMS and mobile push messages.

 `MessageInterface` implementations are objects that represent actual message to be sent over some channel and they are modeled in accordance with the type of a channel.
 Examples are `EmailMessage`, `SMSMessage`, etc. Typically, every message provides list of recipients and content that is to be sent.
 Messages are sent using `MessageSenderInterface` implementations.

-### Notify Strategies
+### Notifier

-Component that how Notification should be handled are strategies. `DefaultNotifyStrategy` immediately sends notification messages using appropriate message senders.
+`NotiferInterface` is a component that performs actual sending of the Notification object. `Notifier` immediately sends notification messages using appropriate message senders.

 This concept allows defining custom handling strategies, for example some that will put notification into a queue, in order to send it in a background job.

 ### Notification recipients

 In order to send a Notification using a strategy, recipients must also be provided.
 Recipients are defined using the `NotificationRecipientInterface` and it will typically be implemented by a class that represents user in your application.

 ## Examples